fkie/iop_jaus_mobility_clients/fkie_iop_client_global_pose_sensor/README.md

 _publish_world_anchor (bool_ Default: true)

 > Enables the publishing of /world to anchor tf.
-You can publish this disable the publishing of this tf by this service and publish tf itself.
+You can disable the publishing of this tf by this service and publish tf itself.

 #### Publisher: